X-Mid 1 Tent

 Q) Should I use a groundsheet?

 Our 20D floor is more durable than most ultralight tents (which are 10-15D) and will last a long life without a groundsheet if it’s used with care.
 However, it is still a light fabric so recommend a groundsheet if you may be pitching on harsher surfaces like gravel or bedrock, or if you like to keep the floor cleaner.
 We sell X-Mid groundsheets here.

 Q) Can I pitch just the fly or inner?

-A) Yes.
-The inner easily disconnects via buckles at the peaks and clips at the four corners.
-So you can easily remove the inner to pack it up separately or to pitch only the fly.
-If you want to pitch only the inner, you will need to remove the guylines off the fly peaks and tie them to the inner peaks while adding knots for the pole tips, but our Stargazer kit makes inner-only pitching much easier as it has separate guylines that clip right on plus grommets for your pole tips and tensioners for quick adjustment.
+Yes.
+The inner easily disconnects via buckles at the peaks and clips at the four corners to leave just the fly.
+If you want to pitch just the inner, you can remove the fly peaks’ guylines and tie them to the inner peaks while adding knots for the pole tips, but our Stargazer kit makes inner-only pitching much easier as it has separate guylines that clip right on plus grommets for your pole tips and tensioners for quick adjustment.

 Q) I don’t use trekking poles.
 What can I do?

 We offer folding, adjustable length poles called Z-Flick poles that can be used instead of trekking poles.
 These are the lightest adjustable poles on the market.

 The main reason is that nylon absorbs water in wet conditions.
 That results in 3 big problems: First, it expands (or “sags”) about 4% which makes for a saggy tent in wet conditions.
 This is a common problem in nearly all lightweight tents, but low weight polyester fabrics are finally available which solve this.
 Second, nylon’s water absorption makes the tent slow to dry and heavy with up to a pound of water in the fabric, and third, nylon weakens by about 10% when wet.
 Polyester doesn’t absorb water, so it doesn’t have any of these issues plus it’s far more UV resistant so it lasts longer.
 Check out our materials page for more detail on this.